De Profundis (letter): Publication history

 In July Ruth and I had the excitement of being the first people to see the original manuscript of Oscar's longest, best, and most important letter De Profundis, which had been given to the British Museum by Robbie Ross with a fifty-year ban on anyone's seeing it, so as to make sure Lord Alfred Douglas never saw it.
 To our delight, we found that the published versions were wildly inaccurate, so our version in The Letters was the first accurate text in print.

 The 1962 Hart-Davis edition is currently still in print in the expanded version of the book titled The Complete Letters of Oscar Wilde, which was published in New York and London in 2000.
 The British Library (formerly British Museum) published a facsimile of the original manuscript in 2000.
 The copyright to the text expired in the United Kingdom in 2013; the facsimile has since been in the public domain and is reproduced on the website of the British Library.

 In 2005, Oxford University Press published Volume 2 of The Complete Works of Oscar Wilde.
 In this volume, entitled De Profundis; 'Epistola: In Carcere et Vinculis, editor Ian Small tried "to establish an authoritative (and perhaps definitive) text" of Wilde's prison letter.
 The volume also aimed to "present the complete textual history of one of the most famous love letters ever written".
 According to Thefreelibrary.com, Ian Small "creates an 'eclectic text' based on Vyvyan Holland's 1949 text into which he has collated and interpolated material from the manuscript.
 There has been some reordering and the omission of 1000 words, here included in square brackets".

 German academic Horst Schroeder has, however, compared the previously published typescripts of the De Profundis text to German-language translations that were published during the first quarter of the 20th century and were prepared by Max Meyerfeld from typescripts he had received from Robert Ross.
 Based on his findings, Schroeder argues that, due to the large amount of typing errors and unauthorised changes, no previously published typescript of the text (including the 1949 Holland edition) is suitable as a base text and that only the British Museum manuscript (i.e. the 1962 Hart-Davis edition) is "what really matters".

 Copyright

 Because of its posthumous publication in 1962 and the many changes to copyright law since then, the copyright of the full original text of De Profundis (the 1962 Hart-Davis edition) has had a very different history in different countries.
-Substantially, the text is in the public domain in the UK and in the European Union (at the very least in Ireland, France and Germany), but copyrighted in the United States and Australia.
+Substantially, the text is in the public domain in the UK and in the European Union (at the very least in Ireland, France and Germany), but copyright in the United States and Australia.